VOICES IN THE FIELD

 FORWARD aims to show decision-makers how artists are critical partners in addressing pressing issues in America, from public health to the fate of our climate.
 We invite policy makers, public health workers, urban planners, architects, artists, city managers, funders—anyone interested in working to advance justice, health and human dignity—to engage, contribute and learn with us.
 FORWARD is free, allowing us to reach people anywhere, without barriers to access.
 We hope you will read and share the content widely.

 Focused on the fate of our climate, the 6th FORWARD installment highlights how art and creativity are raising awareness, engaging vulnerable communities, and spurring action worldwide—with artists as valuable partners.
-Including inspiring case studies spanning the globe, the issue explores strong creative projects and cross-sector partnerships focused on public health, heat extremes, floods and drought, population displacement, and more.
+Including inspiring case studies spanning the globe, the issue explores strong creative projects and cross-sector partnerships focused on air pollution, heat extremes, floods, population displacement, and more.
+In each of this issue’s case studies we highlight the specific roles artists are playing in the effort to tackle climate change.
+These include: Amplifying Urgency, Mitigating a Climate Threat, Facilitating Community-Led Solutions, Communicating Complex Data, and Innovating Preparedness.

-Additionally, readers will find a Toolkit filled with resources for working creatively in climate-related fields, along with our popular Dream Job description.
-Benny Starr is the creative mind behind the issue’s Dream Job.
-A hip-hop artist and creator focusing on the artistic process, collaboration, and social practice, Starr is the Senior Fellow, Arts and Culture at the US Water Alliance.
-Benny works with the Alliance to infuse arts and culture-based strategies into thinking, problem-solving, and programming.
-He was named one of Grist’s 50 Fixers of 2021, a list that includes emerging leaders in climate, sustainability, and equity who are creating change across the nation.
+Additionally, readers will find a Toolkit made in partnership with the US Water Alliance (USWA), filled with resources for working creatively in climate-related fields, along with our popular Dream Job description.
+Benny Starr, the inaugural One Water Artist-in-Residence at the USWA, is the creative mind behind the issue’s Dream Job.
+A hip-hop artist and creator focusing on the artistic process, collaboration, and social practice, his Dream Job makes the case for guaranteed income for artists at a time when artists, leaders, and communities across the US are seeing a growing appeal for programs where artists are paid regularly.

 Want to sponsor or partner with us on this issue?
 Contact email@example.com.